Updated: Mar 29

 Plan Your Meals for the Week.
 By planning your meals, you know what ingredients you need to buy and what you already have on hand.
 Make a list and bring it to the grocery store.
 Purchase only what you know you're going to eat before it spoils.

-Use Food Scraps or Turning Produce.
+Use Food Scraps and Produce That is Starting to Turn.
 Below you'll find an infographic on how to use your food scraps.
 For produce that spoils quickly, consider these ideas:

 Wash, dry, and remove the stems of your strawberries.
 Pop them in the freezer to use in smoothies, baked goods, sauces, and jams.